pghalliday/alarmist-npm/README.md

 }
 ```

-The job name (`test` in the example) is optional and will default to the script name.
+The job name will default to the script name.

 ```
 Usage: alarmist-npm [options] <script> [<arg>...]